DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.6](#1.6) Understand requirements for investigation types (i.e., administrative, criminal, civil, regulatory, industry standards) (OSG-9 Chpt 19)

 - An investigation will vary based on incident type; e.g. for a financial services company, a financial system compromise might cause a regulatory investigation; a system breach or website compromise might cause a criminal investigation; each type of investigation has special considerations:
-  - **Administrative**: an administrative investigation has a primary purpose of providing the appropriate authorities with incident information; thereafter, authorities will determine the proper action, if any
+  - **Administrative Investigation**: an administrative investigation has a primary purpose of providing the appropriate authorities with incident information; thereafter, authorities will determine the proper action, if any
-    - Administrative investigations are often tied to HR scenarios, such as when a manager has been accused of improprieties
+    - Administrative investigations are often tied to HR scenarios, such as when a manager has been accused of improprieties.
+Unlike criminal or civil cases, administrative investigations are an internal matter, and there is no set standard of proof that you must apply.
+However, it would still be wise for the organization to include a standard burden of proof in their own internal procedures to ensure the thoroughness and fairness of investigations.
-  - **Criminal**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
+  - **Criminal Investigation**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
     - You need to gather and handle the information using methods that ensure the evidence can be used in court
     - In a criminal case, a suspect must be proven guilty beyond a 📝reasonable doubt📝; a higher bar compared to a civil case, which is showing a preponderance of evidence
-  - **Civil**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
+  - **Civil Investigation**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
     - A civil case is typically about monetary damages, and doesn't involve criminality
     -  it relates to a contract dispute and will likely wind up being litigated in civil court
     - In a civil case, a 📝preponderance of evidence📝 is required to secure a victory; differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt